 Most listings are in the $20's per square foot per year.
 The Georgetown submarket is going through a an increase in rates.
 In the last 3 months, the median rate increased $5 per sqft per year.
 That's a 22% rise in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the Georgetown submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Seattle Metropolitan Area market, the Georgetown region has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 1 listings have been made available, which means listings most likley are leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 7 listings have been made available, which means office spaces most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 14% of the listings in the Georgetown are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 40,870 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this market are around 2 stories.
-Most buildings in this market were built in 1969 and are Class B.
+Even though the median size is 6,320 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this market are approximately 2 floors.
+Most buildings in this region were built in 1969 and are Class A.

-A large portion of this region is residential, but there's plenty of office_space.
-Utilities is the dominant industry in this area.
-Commute by walking is the most popular way to get to work amongst Georgetown folk.
+A large portion of this market is residential, but there's plenty of office_space.
+Utilities is the dominant industry in this market.
+Commute by walking is the most popular way to get to work amongst Georgetown residents.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.